An Unauthorized Biopic Of Silvio Berlusconi, Already Stranger Than Fiction

 "Sorrentino has always been very skillful at creating moods," Ben-Ghiat says.
 "Moods that can be excess when he has party scenes, but also a kind of nostalgic, elegiac stillness.
 And he often uses Rome, as he did in The Great Beauty to the extent where many felt the true protagonist of that film was Rome.
 And there is this tension between the stillness and solidness of Rome and the garish, spectacle-driven, always more bodies, always more women of Berlusconi's life."

-The film's lead actor Toni Servillo, who also starred in The Great Beauty, says that while Loro may be about the darkness in his country, it's a cautionary tale about a kind of politics that has now spread beyond Italy.
+The film's lead actor, Toni Servillo, who also starred in The Great Beauty, says that while Loro may be about the darkness in his country, it's a cautionary tale about a kind of politics that has now spread beyond Italy.

 "I think we're living in dark times because it's a dark age when a country relies on a strongman who holds within himself the reins of destiny," Servillo says.
-"We see that in Europe in the advancement and the growth of the right-wing and I find that highly, highly, highly, troublesome."
+"We see that in Europe in the advancement and the growth of the right-wing, and I find that highly, highly, highly, troublesome."

 Tom Cole edited the broadcast version of this story.